Current Project Objectives

 In 1994, the property was leased to the Society for a period of 60 years by the City of Vancouver.
 The property contains a small and modest frame house, which was built in 1912 by Mr. T. Thomas, carpenter.
 The house was sold to Mr. Henry Colbourne in 1936, and occupied by his family for 45 years, until 1981.

-The property is located in the south-west area of Vancouver and is adjacent ch-01sto a small, but well used neighbourhood William S. Mackie park.
+The property is located in the south-west area of Vancouver and is adjacent to a small, but well used neighbourhood William S. Mackie park.
 To the west of the property is the Canadian Pacific Railway line (originally the Lulu Island Railway line), which is still active but not to the extent of earlier days when the interurban tram operated from downtown Vancouver to Steveston on Lulu Island.

 There is a Kiwanis retirement complex and a number of condominium projects within a block of the house.
 The broad view from the site is to the south-west.
 It encompasses the Vancouver International Airport, Richmond and the Georgia Strait.